-XO sauce is a luxurious condiment—named after XO cognac, even though there is no French booze in it—created in Hong Kong, that has become increasingly popular in American restaurant kitchens over the past decade.
-And for good reason: It's filled with umami-rich ingredients like dried shrimp, dried scallops, and aged ham that get cooked down into a jammy sauce that can give almost any savory dish a huge flavor boost.
+XO sauce is a luxurious condiment—named after XO cognac, even though there is no French booze in it—created in Hong Kong, that's become increasingly popular in American restaurant kitchens over the past decade.
+And for good reason: It's filled with umami-rich ingredients, like dried shrimp, dried scallops, and aged ham, which get cooked down into a jammy sauce that can give almost any savory dish a huge flavor boost.

 Why It Works

 - Dried seafood, smoky ham, soy sauce, and oyster sauce pack this good-on-everything condiment with deep umami notes.

 - Steaming the dried scallops in the microwave after rehydrating makes them tender.

 - Shallow-frying the ingredients in stages keeps them from turning into a homogeneous, dry paste.

 - Fresh and dried chilies bring a balanced heat to the sauce, tempered by a touch of sweetness from brown sugar.